winitzki/scall/tutorial/programming_dhall.md

 We note that `foldRight` is a non-recursive function.
 In this way, the Church encoding enables fold-like aggregations to be implemented without recursion.

+### Computing the size of a recursive data structure

 ### Where did the recursion go?

 The technique of Church encoding may be perplexing.
 If we are actually working with recursive types and recursive functions, why do we no longer see any recursion in the code?
 In `foldRight`, why is there no code that iterates over a list of integers in a loop?

 ## Church encodings for more complicated types